Our christian vision

-Canon Helen Chantry is the vicar at St Chad's Church.
-She works closely with us and regularly leads Collective Worship here.
-We also have a number of other regular visitors, including the Open Book team, Daphne Mountney and Chris Gilbert (the Art & Soul man).
+Rev Alison Fulford is shortly to be the new vicar at St Chad's Church.
+We hope she will work closely with us and regularly lead Collective Worship as Rev Helen did.
+We also have a number of other regular visitors, including the Open Book team and Chris Gilbert (the Art & Soul man).

 As a Church School, we are very proud of our links with St Chad's which, due to its location in Wybunbury, is not easily accessible from school.
 However, our staff and children visit for special assemblies and services (Easter and Christmas).
 Please click here to access St Chad's website.